 What Is Drop Coverage?

-If you’re unfamiliar with what's referred to as "Drop Coverage" it’s relatively self-explanatory: DR panel drop coverage is a plan purchased from an OEM or third party that provides funding toward replacing your DR plate should it be dropped during the course of regular use.
+If you’re unfamiliar with drop coverage, it’s a relatively self-explanatory concept: a plan purchased from an OEM or third party that provides funding toward replacing your DR plate should it be dropped during the course of regular use.
+Under most of these plans, a replacement for a dropped panel arrives in 48-72 hours.

 Why Do You Want It?